sjsivert/sjsivert/README.md

 This monorepo is meant as a template for creating new projects when working with Sanity, Next.js and React components.
 The repo is meant as a "guide".
 You _can_ clone the repo and adjust it to your needs, but it's probably better to start your own monorepo and pick individual parts from this repo.

+## Documentation

+Documentation for the different apps and packages can be found inside that app or package.

 ## What's inside?

 This turborepo uses [Yarn](https://classic.yarnpkg.com/) as a package manager.
 It includes the following packages/apps: